- 14

 The Ugly

-Things to do in Tombstone, Arizona
+Top Things to Do in Tombstone, Arizona

 Good Enough Mine Tour

-From seeing rocks and minerals to understanding what ore looks like and how it is processed, the Good Enough Mine Tour takes you through a unique town attraction, making it an exciting and enjoyable experience.
+Tombstone’s town is built atop mines, and tours of the historic Good Enough are popular with tourists.
+One of the 25 mines in the Tombstone district, the Good Enough Mine sparked the silver mining boom.
+Join a knowledgeable guide as you tour several mine chambers while learning about silver mining in the 1880s.
+From seeing rocks and minerals to understanding what ore looks like and how it is processed, the Good Enough Mine Tour offers a unique town attraction that is exciting and enjoyable.
 The tour takes about 45 minutes and is reasonably priced.
 Kids under 7 are free.
 This tour is even dog-friendly.
 Website.

 The O.K.
 Corral Enactment